 Asana (physical posture with a focused state of mind) and Pranayama (life force - energy/breath - expansion & control) are part of the eight limbs of Patanjali's Ashtanga Yoga.
 Relating to Raja Yoga, asana refers to the established sitting posture for higher pranayama and meditation.
 Here the asana and scriptural meanings are relating to the physical practice of many postures as a preparation for Raja Yoga.

 The Sanskrit term Vinyasa (when referring to an asana practice) means linking movements with the breath.
 Traditionally, for classical yoga with respect to yogasanas, the scriptures state the asana should be practiced with vinyasa.
-The Yoga Sutras of Patanjali give guidelines (these are basic translations as Sanskrit cannot be translated to a single term - it has many layers and it also depends on the context and practice) to practice with sthira (steadiness), sukha (comfort), and prayatna sithila - ease into effortlessly (smooth and long breaths) ananta samapatti (engrossment in infinitude) - the mind focused on the breath, transitioning to a sense of ease that takes over and the mind is relaxed as the synchronized movements become second nature.
+The Yoga Sutras of Patanjali give guidelines (these are basic translations as Sanskrit cannot be translated to a single term - it has many layers and it also depends on the context and practice) to practice with sthira (steadiness), sukha (comfort), and prayatna shaithilya - ease into effortlessly (smooth and long breaths) ananta samapatti (engrossment in infinitude) - the mind focused on the breath, transitioning to a sense of ease that takes over and the mind is relaxed as the synchronized movements become second nature.
 The ujjayi breath (mindful, willful throat breathing -"victorious" or "psychic breath") is traditionally used in vinyasa and many yogic practices as it - allows us to guide and control the length and quality of the breath, cultivates and directs the prana, increases the pressure of air in the lungs allowing us to breath more effectively - enabling more oxygen to the cells in the lungs.
 Increased oxygen transfer in the lungs promotes blood flow in the body even in a relaxed state.
 Ujjayi breathing stimulates the vagus nerve which controls the parasympathetic nervous system promoting parasympathetic dominance.
 As the rhythmic breath informs the nervous system it calms the mind and effects our psychic state.
 The contraction in the throat during ujjayi effects the carotid sinuses that regulate blood pressure - lowering blood pressure, reducing tension and slowing down mind chatter.

 To practice vinyasa (and ujjayi) correctly one should not have short or shallow breathing, be panting and losing breath control or straining and uncomfortable in postures (contrary to modern vinyasa that has become aerobic, traditionally the heart rate is not supposed to increase during yogic practices).
 The breath must be conscious and deliberate, remaining long, smooth and controlled (with ease-although when beginning it may take more effort) with a pause after each inhalation and exhalation.
 The inhales and exhales remain at a uniform rate (when holding certain postures a longer exhale may be emphasized).
 The mindful movements are matched precisely to the breath (Inhale with Movement - Pause/Stillness - Exhale with Movement - Pause/Stillness-----When holding a posture the same applies as we are moving into a deeper stretch).
 The ujjayi (throated breath) makes a hissing sound and is not a shallow chest or nasal breath, it is deep in the belly.
 Eventually the practitioner can barely feel the breath under the nose.
 The advanced yogi strives to take fewer breaths per minute, practices with grace and ease, and has the mind fully concentrated on the breath.
 It is also very important to practice vinyasas in correct sequence or krama as transmitted via lineage for proper distribution of prana into the sinuous musculature of the body and the throughout the internal organs.

-The bandhas (energy locks/gates) - mula (root), uddiyana (abdominal) and jalandhara (chin) bandha are important tools that control - contain and direct the energy flow (prana), create stability in postures, tone the neck -abdominal-pelvic floor muscles, stimulate the thyroid, stretch the spine, activate the chakras, cleanse out toxins, improve digestion and strengthen the nervous, circulatory, respiratory and endocrine systems.
+The bandhas (energy locks/gates) - mula (root), uddiyana (abdominal) and jalandhara (chin) bandha are important tools that control - contain and direct the energy flow (prana), create stability in postures, tone the neck -abdominal-pelvic floor muscles, stimulate the thyroid, stretch the spine, cleanse out toxins, improve digestion and strengthen the nervous, circulatory, respiratory and endocrine systems.
 In inversion postures the use of the uddiyana bandha is said to massage the heart.

 Yogic breathing establishes an interface between conscious and subconscious mind through the vagus nerve and reticular activating system (RAS) - which can influence control over heart rate, digestion, blood pressure, etc. The RAS is a network of nerve pathways in the brainstem connecting the spinal cord, cerebrum, and cerebellum that controls our consciousness and is a trigger for other parts of the brain.
 As we make the autonomic breath voluntary we also can voluntarily affect the RAS.